ZacPerry-dev/html2latex/notes.md

 NOTE:
 - For list items: Start LI -> do same thing as paragraph
   - LI is weird.
 Right now, trying to get it to also just print regular list items is tough.
+  - Need to deal with spacing as well
 - NOTE: may need to go back and change Paragraph for something?